espressomd/espresso/doc/sphinx/run.rst

 convenient and in some cases even necessary (dissociation reaction of polyelectrolytes) that some particles representing reactants are not removed from or placed at randomly in the system (think about reacting monomers in a polymer), but their identity is changed to that of the products (and vice versa in the reverse direction).
-The replacement rule is that for any given reactand type it is replaced by the corresponding product type (corresponding means here in terms of order in the reaction equation that was provided) as long as the corresponding coefficients allow it.
+The replacement rule is that for any given reactant type it is replaced by the corresponding product type (corresponding means here in terms of order in the reaction equation that was provided) as long as the corresponding coefficients allow it.
 For a description of the available methods see :mod:`espressomd.reaction_ensemble`

 .. code-block:: python